sstangl/openpowerlifting/docs/data-readme.md

 Negative values indicate failed attempts.

-Fourth attempts are special, in that they do not count toward the `Best3TotalKg`.
+Fourth attempts are special, in that they do not count toward the `TotalKg`.
 They are used for recording single-lift records.

 ### Best3SquatKg, Best3BenchKg, Best3DeadliftKg